nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Dealing with missing files

    1. Delete `config.json` and re-launch the app.
 Expected: New `config.json` created.
-Exisitng data not affected.
+Exisiting data is not affected.

    2. Delete `preferences.json` and re-launch the app.
 Expected: New `preferences.json` created.
-Exisitng data not affected.
+Exisiting data is not affected.

    3. Edit the line `"addressBookFilePath" : "data/socialbook.json"` to `"addressBookFilePath" : "data/data.json"` and re-launch the app.
 Expected: App starts on clean slate (i.e. with sample data only).